Tiger0115/Uncomplicated-Firewall/ReadMe.md

 To work with firewalls, the user needs root/admin privileges and cannot be configured without it.

+The pictures are examples and not meant to be used in practical sense

 ## Getting Started

 ### Installing UFW